 and hand-picked Hawke’s Bay wines.
 (B)

 Continue to the southern tip of North Island to

 visit the capital of New Zealand.
 Stay overnight

-Drive to the airport to return your hire car and
+Drive to the airport to return your car hire and fly

-fly to Dunedin.
-On arrival, pick up a new hire car
+to Dunedin.
+On arrival, pick up your new car hire

 and make your way to the Fletcher Lodge for

 a 2-night stay.
 Spend the following day visiting